Probing electromagnetic moments of the tau lepton in PbPb collisions at the FCC-hh: scattering at the FCC-hh

 The discovery significance is defined as \cite{Cowan:2011}-\cite{Zhang:2020}

 In particular, in the limit $\delta \rightarrow 0$ we find that

-We classify the region with $SS_{\mathrm{disc}} > 5$ as discoverable region at 5\,$\sigma$.
+We classify the region with $SS_{\mathrm{disc}} > 5$ as discoverable region at 5$\sigma$.
 The discovery significance depending on the anomalous magnetic moment and electric dipole moment of the tau lepton can be found in Figs.~\ref{fig:SSdiscpt500_at} and \ref{fig:SSdiscpt500_dt}, respectively.
+As in the previous case, because of the strong $p_T$ cut imposed, $SS_{\mathrm{disc}}$ depends on the systematic uncertainty very slowly, at least up to $\delta = 10\%$.
+That is why, we present our results for $\delta = 0\%$ only.

 From Figs.~\ref{fig:SSexclpt500_at}, \ref{fig:SSexclpt500_dt} we find the 95\% C.L. exclusion bounds,